-Katherine Krause joined the Visiting Nurse Association in May 2009 and has most recently served as chief administrative officer and vice president of the Visiting Nurse Association Meals on Wheels.
-Before coming to Visiting Nurse Association, Katherine served as executive vice president of Advocacy and Programs at the national headquarters of the American Heart Association (AHA) which included oversight of the AHA’s Advocacy office in Washington D.C.
-Previously, she was regional director of Home Medical Support Services, directing operations for eight home health agencies in four states.
+Katherine Krause joined the Visiting Nurse Association (VNA) in May 2009 and prior to her appointment as President and CEO in 2013, served as Chief Administrative Officer and Vice President of VNA Meals on Wheels.
+Before coming to VNA, Katherine served as Executive Vice President of Advocacy and Programs at the national headquarters of the American Heart Association (AHA) which included oversight of the AHA’s Advocacy office in Washington D.C.
+Previously, she was Regional Director of Home Medical Support Services, directing operations for eight home health agencies in four states.
 She holds a Bachelor of Science in biology from New Mexico State University and an MBA from Southern Methodist University in Dallas.

 Tom Ricciardelli is the vice president and general counsel at the Visiting Nurse Association.
 Having joined our organization in 1980, Tom has managed legal affairs for the Visiting Nurse Association for over 40 years.
 As general counsel, Tom has had a hand in human resources, legal, marketing, clinical operations, accessibility and more.
 His dedication to legal and compliance has enabled the Visiting Nurse Association to safely and effectively deliver top-notch care to our patients and families.
 Tom earned his MBA at the Amos Tuck School of Business Administration in 1972 and his J.D. from the Boston College Law School in 1979.
 Tom is licensed as an attorney and counselor-at-law in the State of Texas.